Understanding the Healing Benefits of Rehabilitation

 Occupational Therapy (OT) is “therapy for daily living,” and focuses on using purposeful activities to restore, maximize and maintain function.
 The specific need for OT is often connected to an orthopedic or neurological condition, a traumatic injury or a recurring injury or illness.
 Occupational therapists help patients learn new ways to adapt to everyday living with the goal of improving function—whether at work, home, school or within the community.

 Speech Therapy is designed to help patients regain and increase their ability to communicate through speech.
 From young children to those in their senior years, people of all ages may need speech therapy for a variety of reasons, ranging from delayed speech in children to impaired speech in adults who have suffered a stroke.
-South Shore Hospital’s outpatient speech therapy program helps those with voice, speech, cognitive language, or even swallowing problems.
+South Shore Health’s outpatient speech therapy program helps those with voice, speech, cognitive language, or even swallowing problems.
 Once evaluated, a patient-specific treatment plan is developed, and regularly reassessed to ensure their goals are reached.

 Watching a patient’s journey through the rehabilitation process is rewarding because the tremendous value it adds to the healing process is shown through improved functionality which maximizes one’s overall health.
 With treatment facilities conveniently located at South Shore Hospital, our Center for Orthopedic, Spine and Sports Medicine in Hingham, as well as our Center for Physical Wellness in Weymouth—our services accommodate patients’ work and school schedules whenever possible.